KTH/kursinfo-api/README.md

 ## In Production

-Secrets and docker-compose are located in cellus-registry.
+Secrets and docker-compose are located in Azure.

 ## Run tests